-Which reminds me of a joke: a duck walks into a bar wearing one shoe.
+This reminds me of a joke: A duck walks into a bar wearing one shoe.
 The bartender says, “Hey, you lost a shoe.”
 The duck says, “No, I found a shoe.”

-The obvious difference between a blazer for men, a sport coat and a suit coat is that most people don’t know (and don’t care) that there is a difference between them.
-Most people use the words as if they mean the same thing, which is like using “pants,” “trousers" and “slacks” to describe the same item—when we were all brought up to know better, weren’t we?
+The apparent difference between a blazer for men, a sport coat, and a suit coat is that most people don’t know (and don’t care) that there is a difference between them.
+Most people use the words as if they mean the same thing, which is like using “pants,” “trousers,” and “slacks” to describe the same item—when we were all brought up to know better, weren’t we?

-Historically, "blazer” described a solid color sport coat (originally only navy with brass buttons).
-If it was really nice-looking and a gentlemen was headed out for the evening, it could be said he “went out in a blazer glory.”
+Historically, a “blazer” described a solid-color sport coat (originally only navy with brass buttons).
+If it was really nice-looking and a gentleman was headed out for the evening, it could be said he “went out in a blazer glory.”
 I may have made that up.

 A sport coat (or sport jacket) was made from beefier fabrics, usually with a pattern, and was actually worn for sports like hunting and shooting.
-Time passed and hunters took to wearing a jaunty orange color while the sport jacket evolved into a garment that could be worn for casual events of any sort.
+Time passed, and hunters took to wearing a jaunty orange color while the sport jacket evolved into a garment that could be worn for casual events of any sort.
 Men’s sport coats are more casual and less structured compared to the blazer and suit coat.
 Today, the sport coat isn’t really associated with hunting activities anymore so much as being every man’s effortlessly sophisticated wardrobe staple.

-Suit coats were made of finer fabrics and had tailoring differences from sport coats because they were worn for formal events, not for shouldering a rifle or stuffing a dead bird into your pocket.
+Suit coats were made of finer fabrics and had tailoring differences from sport coats because they were worn for formal events, not for shouldering a rifle.
 Plus, they had matching trousers.

 So what’s causing all of the confusion?
 What happened was that men—and I’m not pointing a finger at anyone in particular—started wearing suit coats as if they were sport coats: with men’s jeans or men’s chinos or other non-matching pants.
-And other men started wearing sweatshirts for men as if they were sport coats and they would go without socks and they thought that you could wear a t-shirt and shorts and flip flops to the office and that would be cool.
-Again, not pointing any fingers at anyone in particular [especially you, Ben].
+And other men started wearing sweatshirts for men as if they were sport coats and they would go without socks, and they thought that you could wear a T-shirt and shorts and flip-flops to the office and that would be cool.
+Again, not pointing any fingers at anyone in particular (especially you, Ben.)